 Cat-Cow Flow (Marjaryasana-Bitilasana)

-Benefit: Warms the spine, improves flexibility, coordinates breath and movement.
+Benefit: Gently warms the spine, builds flexibility, and links breath with movement.

 How-To: